antixenoinitiative/axiwiki/internals.md

 Most builds recommend at least 1x MRP to avoid modules being destroyed instantly from Thargoid weapons.
 Shieldless ship builds usually include three as any damage can be devastating without.
 The largest MRP that is not in a military slot is damaged first, followed by smaller MRPs outside the military slots, and finishing with those in military slots.
 Due to this, many builds will use only one large GMRP (C4 or C5) and two smaller MRPs (C1 and C2), all in regular optional internal slots.

 To make most effective use of MRPs, especially in the one-large, two-small configuraiton desscribed above, it is important to keep your MRPs repaired, partiuclarly the larger MRP, by using an Auto Field Maintenance Unit (AFMU).
+This means most recommended builds dedicate four slots to MRPs, including the AFMU.

-Once the larger MRP is destroyed, the smaller ones will be damaged very quickly.
+Once the largest MRP is destroyed, the smaller ones will be damaged very quickly.
 Repair your MRPs by navigating to them in your "modules" tab on your internal (right hand) panel, selecting them, and then selecting the "repair" option on the sub-menu.
 It's easier to scroll from the bottom up to get to your MRPs.
 As MRPs are reduced to 0% durability in sequence, the amount of module damage your ship takes will correspondingly increase.

 *GMRPs are also supposed to prevent modules from being shut down by lightning attacks.
 Instead, they only add another module to the pool that can be shut down.
 We don’t recommend testing this out yourself*.